Joe Edwards (St. Louis)

 Joe Edwards is a businessman, developer, and civic leader who helped revitalize the Delmar Loop area, which connects St. Louis and University City, Missouri.
 Dubbed "The Duke of Delmar" by St. Louis Magazine, he opened his first business in The Loop in the 1970s and has since led efforts to transform the Delmar Loop into one of the most vibrant restaurant, shopping, and arts-and-entertainment districts in the country.
 In 2007, the American Planning Association named The Loop "One of the 10 Great Streets in America.

 In 1972, Edwards opened Blueberry Hill restaurant and music club, sparking a decades-long revitalization of the street.
 Rock legend and Rock and Roll Hall of Fame inductee Chuck Berry performed 209 monthly concerts in Blueberry Hill's Duck Room.

 Edwards has since renovated numerous historic buildings in The Loop and around St. Louis and encouraged one-of-a-kind specialty shops, restaurants, and cultural institutions to make The Loop their home.
-His own ventures include saving and restoring the 1924 Tivoli Theatre movie theater (1995), and opening such establishments as The Pageant concert nightclub (2000), Pin-Up Bowl martini lounge and bowling alley (2003), Flamingo Bowl bowling alley and lounge on Washington Avenue in downtown St. Louis (2007), the boutique Moonrise Hotel (2009), the Peacock Diner (2014), and Delmar Hall concert club (2016).
+His own ventures include saving and restoring the 1924 Tivoli Theatre movie theater (1995), and opening such establishments as The Pageant concert nightclub (2000), Pin-Up Bowl martini lounge and bowling alley (2003), Flamingo Bowl bowling alley and lounge on Washington Avenue in downtown St. Louis (2007), the boutique Moonrise Hotel (2009), the Peacock Diner (closed 2025) (2014), Delmar Hall concert club (2016), and Magic Mini Golf (2023).

 In 1988, Edwards founded the non-profit St. Louis Walk of Fame to honor great St. Louisans and their contributions to American culture.
 More than 150 inductees are described in brass stars and informative bronze plaques set into the Loop's sidewalks.
 In 2013, he published an updated St. Louis Walk of Fame book.
 The non-profit donates a copy to every St. Louis metro area junior high and high school library.